scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 ITK's C++ template-based architecture inherently helps keep Wasm modules small while enabling the compiler to add extensive performance optimizations.
 The _itk-wasm_ GitHub repository is also an ITK Remote Module, `WebAssemblyInterface`, that implements Wasm-interface specific functionality.

-Wasm module C++ processing pipelines are written with CLI11's simple and intuitive interface [@doi:10.5281/zenodo.804964].
 RapidJSON provides JSON-related functionality since it is not only extremely fast but also extremely small, which is critical for efficient WebAssembly deployment.
-The ability to read and write to files, providing a bridge to Web3 and traditional desktop computing, is built on libcbor, which is another tiny footprint library.
+The ability to read and write interface types to files, providing a bridge to Web3 and traditional desktop computing, is built on libcbor, which is another tiny footprint library.

+Wasm module C++ processing pipelines are written with CLI11's simple and intuitive argument parsing interface [@doi:10.5281/zenodo.804964].
+A C++ Wasm processing pipeline is defined with the familiar context of a command line executable.
+Processing pipelines can be built with native binary toolchains into usable command line executables, which facilites development and debugging.
+CLI11 extensions for the interface types and parsing enable an efficient embedding interface in addition to the command line interface.
+All modules support an `--interface-json` flag that outputs a description of the module's interface for binding generation.

 ### Build environment Docker images